salvatorefoderaro/GCode-Bed-Off-Automatic-Heated-Bed-Shutdown/README.md

 ![License](https://img.shields.io/badge/license-MIT-green)

-A small post-processing script that turns off the heated bed a few minutes before your print actually finishes — no more wasted power (or warping risk) while the bed sits hot for 20+ minutes after the last layer.
+A small post-processing script that turns off the heated bed a few minutes before your print actually finishes.
+Handy if you print multiple pieces back-to-back: the bed starts cooling earlier, so it's ready to remove your part and start the next print sooner.

 It works by reading the time estimates your slicer already embeds in the gcode (`M73 P..
 R..` or `;TIME_ELAPSED:`) and inserting an `M140 S0`